lewisjluck/CPApp/README.md

-# SleepApp
+# CPApp
 My attempt at automating the contracts, invoicing and general paperwork for a new job.
 Let the API's begin!